 Meet Rebecca

-Rebecca Nystrom, LMHCA, received a Bachelor of Science in Psychology from Grand Canyon University and a Master’s in Arts in Counseling Psychology from The Seattle School of Theology and Psychology.
-She is a licensed mental health counselor associate in the state of Washington.
-Her practice is in Kitsap County, but she offers telehealth options to increase access to therapeutic services to those who may not otherwise be able to see a therapist.
+I am a licensed mental health counselor associate in the state of Washington.
+My in-person practice is located in Kitsap County.
+I offer telehealth options to increase access to therapeutic services to those who may not otherwise be able to see a therapist.

 More Than Trauma-Informed, Trauma Trained